plentymarkets/docs-raw/plentyInterface/Item.md

 ### PropertyMarketReferenceRepositoryContract<a name="item_contracts_propertymarketreferencerepositorycontract"></a>

-Repository for property market component
+The contract for the property market reference repository

 #### Namespace